katja-pesonen/pet-hub-server/README.md

 ## Description

-Pet Hub is a fun website where you can view profiles of peoples pets, and upload your own pets too!
+Pet Hub is a fun website where you can view profiles of people's pets, and upload your own pets too!
 Sign up & log in to add your furry friends to the site!

 ## User Stories